Why 70% of AI Interfaces Fail: The Case for Idiomatic Design

 1. Google: The company’s recent redesigns of Google Docs and Sheets prioritized idiomatic layouts, leading to a 25% increase in user satisfaction.
 By aligning with users’ existing knowledge of word processing and spreadsheet functions, Google facilitated better engagement.

-2. **Microsoft**: After integrating idiomatic design in its Azure Machine Learning platform, Microsoft reported a noteworthy uptick in user engagement.
+2. Microsoft: After integrating idiomatic design in its Azure Machine Learning platform, Microsoft reported a noteworthy uptick in user engagement.
 Users found the platform easier to navigate, aligning with their experiences from Microsoft Office products, which many users already know.
 This created a more intuitive and efficient workflow.
-This aligns with findings discussed in why OpenAI’s GPT-4 could reshape the future of coding productivity.

 3. Notion: This productivity tool gained rapid popularity by adhering closely to idiomatic design principles, enabling users to create documents and databases in intuitive, familiar formats.
 The result?
 An explosion of user engagement that propelled it to a $10 billion valuation in record time.